QuackAcademy/Express-Template/README.md

 If working locally, create a file called .env in the root folder.

-You'll store variables like so: //image?
+You'll store variables like so:

+//.env image

 Environment variables are secret and should never be pushed to github.